 Description.
 The Leslie Lipson Program at UC Berkeley is intended to encourage undergraduate students to study humanistic values and their practical application for individuals, societies, and states.
 One component of the Leslie Lipson Program is the Lipson Essay Prize.
 Eligible freshmen and sophomores are invited to submit an original, unpublished piece to the Lipson Essay Prize contest on one of the essay topics related to humanistic values.
 The essay topics for each year are selected by the Lipson Committee.
 The 2017-18 topics are listed below.

 Prize Amounts.
-A $2,000 prize is awarded to students who submit winning essays on one of five topics related to humanistic values.
+A $2,000 prize is awarded to students who submit winning essays on one of seven topics related to humanistic values.

 Leslie Lipson Biography.
 The Leslie Lipson Program is endowed in memory of Professor Leslie Lipson, who taught political theory and comparative government at Berkeley for 33 years.
 As a professor, Lipson's first love was the undergraduate curriculum, and undergraduate students twice selected him as the best teacher in the Department of Political Science.
 Berkeley honored Lipson in 1980 with the Berkeley Citation, for individuals of extraordinary achievement in their field who have given outstanding service to the campus.
 Lipson's books include The Great Issues of Politics, which has been published in ten editions, translated into numerous foreign languages, and used in introductory political science courses across the country; and his seminal work, The Ethical Crises of Civilization, in which he analyzed the historical developments in world civilizations that have resulted in both better and worse ethical choices.
 "Humanistic values are the fundamental values of good and evil, right and wrong, just and unjust, as carried out by individuals and societies in service of or against humanity" (Leslie Lipson).